-Under the Property (Relationships) Act 1976 ("the Act") generally all property (from furniture and bank accounts to real estate) owned by either or both of the partners in a relationship that has lasted for more than 3 years and in some cases less, is regarded as relationship property (the parties' common or joint property).
+Under the Property (Relationships) Act 1976 ("the PRA") generally all property (from furniture and bank accounts to real estate) owned by either or both of the partners in a relationship that has lasted for more than three years and in some cases less, is regarded as relationship property (the parties' common or joint property).
 The main exception is if the property is the separate property of one of the partners.

 Relationship property is all property purchased during the course of the relationship by either party and includes the family home and all chattels in the home.
 Even if an item of property, such as the family home, is legally owned by one spouse/partner before the relationship commences, it is still likely to be regarded as relationship property and will be divided equally between them on separation.
-This outcome will be different only if the relationship has lasted less than 3 years, if there is a "prenuptial" agreement to say otherwise or if the Law Commissions recent review of the PRA and its recommendations appear in the new act.
+This outcome will be different only if the relationship has lasted less than three years, if there is a "prenuptial" agreement to say otherwise or if the Law Commission's recommendations appear in the PRA.

-If the relationship is less than 3 years then it is regarded as one of "short duration" under the Act.
+If the relationship is less than three years then it is regarded as one of "short duration" under the PRA.
 If it is, different rules about financial contributions and division of assets apply.